-Turning to the need for innovation, states and especially the federal government need to double down on technology development and diffusion—the only truly viable way to decarbonize the economy as radically as is needed.
-How this works is already visible in the states’ decoupling progress.
-Technological advances have already made wind and solar power cost competitive with coal for electricity generation in many markets.
-Likewise, the innovation of combining horizontal drilling with hydraulic fracturing enabled the “fracking” boom that has produced the glut of cheap natural gas that has played the largest role in recent decarbonization by allowing the rapid substitution of cleaner natural gas in power plants.
+Besides policy changes, continued decarbonization will require continued innovation.
+The federal government and the states need to double down on technology development and diffusion, and the path toward this goal is already visible in the states’ decoupling progress.
+Technological advances have made wind and solar power cost competitive with coal for electricity generation in many markets.
+Likewise, the innovation of combining horizontal drilling with hydraulic fracturing enabled the fracking boom, which has allowed the rapid substitution of cleaner natural gas for coal in power plants.

-Looking ahead, the potential remains large—with new advances needed to drive improvements in next-generation energy storage, solar photovoltaic, nuclear, or carbon capture technologies that offer high performance at a fraction of the cost of existing technologies.
-Among priorities, the development and demonstration of advanced new reactor technologies with lower cost factors ranks near the top of a long list of the nation’s innovation needs.
-Unfortunately, the United States has been woefully underinvesting in clean energy RD&D, with government investment in energy RD&D having been essentially flat in actual dollars since 2003.
-In short, a step change in the nation’s commitment to clean energy innovation is essential if the nation has any intention of helping its states decarbonize their economies at the pace of that will be required to prevent warming in excess of 2°C.
+Looking ahead, the potential remains large for new advances that will drive improvements in next-generation energy storage, solar photovoltaic, nuclear, and carbon capture technologies that offer high performance at a fraction of the cost of existing technologies.
+Among priorities, the development and demonstration of advanced new reactor technologies with lower cost factors rank near the top of a long list of the nation’s innovation needs.
+Unfortunately, U.S. investment in clean energy research, development, and demonstration has been flat in actual dollars since 2003.
+That level of resolve won’t get us where we need to be.
+A step change in our commitment to clean energy innovation is essential if states are to decarbonize their economies at the pace that will be required to prevent warming in excess of 2 degrees Celsius.

-***
+Summing Up

-Ultimately, the reality of emissions decoupling—across nations, and across states—confirms that the transition to a modern energy system can occur without sacrificing growth.
+Ultimately, the reality of emissions decoupling across nations and across states confirms that the transition to a modern energy system can occur without sacrificing growth.
 In fact, the decoupling of economic growth from carbon emissions in so many states demonstrates that states and cities alike have the opportunity now to craft a new sort of growth that at once widens the circle of prosperity and achieves environmental sustainability.

-To seize that opportunity, however, and realize it at the needed scale, states as well as Washington need to pile onto decarbonization with a vengeance—with much more concentration than has yet been demonstrated.
-Notwithstanding the significant progress to date, all of the relevant actors need to do much more to further decouple growth from emissions and decarbonize their economies—and states must play a lead role.
+To seize that opportunity, however, and realize it at the needed scale, states as well as Washington must pile onto decarbonization with a vengeance—with much more concentration than has yet been demonstrated.
+Notwithstanding the significant progress to date, all of the relevant actors need to do much more to further decouple growth from emissions and decarbonize their economies.
 The challenge now is to broaden the decoupling of growth from emissions to all states, increase the pace of decarbonization, and maintain it for decades to come.

 APPENDIX A: U.S. + 50-states and DC change of GDP, change of emissions, decarbonization rate